n0cch/kalpick/README.md

 > [!IMPORTANT]
 > FOR EDUCATIONAL PURPOSES ONLY
 >
-Just turn on Valorant and configure the settings, and agents will be picked automatically.
+Just turn on Valorant and configure the settings, and agent will be picked automatically.

+Setting a small delay will cause the agent to be picked before loading.

 [Click this link to download.](https://github.com/stark7k/valorant-instalock/releases/download/v2.5.0/kalpick.zip)

 [If you don't need to save settings, download this.](https://github.com/stark7k/valorant-instalock/releases/download/v2.0.0/KalPick.exe)